0 Comment

 What are the Characteristics of a Toxic Work Culture?

-The most common signs of toxic organizational culture are as follows:
+The most common signs of a toxic organizational culture are as follows:

 1. Low employee morale

-When many employees show little interest in their work or their surroundings, it often indicates growing toxicity at the workplace.
+When many employees show little interest in their work or surroundings, it indicates growing toxicity in the workplace.

 2. Lack of open communication

-Lack of effective communication between the employees and the management is another major indicator of toxic work culture.
-Employees often feel afraid to ask questions to their supervisors and simply choose to follow their instructions.
+Lack of effective communication between the employees and the management is another significant indicator of a toxic work culture.

 3. Growing discord between employees

-The growing discord between employees is also indicative of the fact that not all is well at the workplace.
+The growing discord between employees indicates that not all is well at the workplace.

 4. High employee turnover

-In fact, high-performing and most sincere employees tend to stay away from any kind of workplace politics as it affects their performance.
+High-performing and sincere employees tend to avoid workplace politics, as it can negatively impact their performance.

 The following tips can prove beneficial in this context: